-If you used a Flexible Spending Account (FSA) last year, there are some FSA deadlines you need to know about.
-While the end of the plan year has passed for most people, you may still have the option to take advantage of any unused benefit dollars.
+If you used a Flexible Spending Account (FSA) this year, there are some FSA deadlines you need to know about.
+When the end of your plan year arrives, you may still have the option to take advantage of any unused benefit dollars.

 For most American workers, December 31 marks the end of their plan year for employer-sponsored benefits.
 FSA participants are especially vulnerable to this deadline.
 However, hope may not be lost if you have unspent funds in your account.
 Depending on your company’s plan setup, you may still have time to spend those dollars and file a claim for the previous year with the following FSA deadlines.